HarmanPreet-Singh-XYT/ECommerce-React-Native/README.md

 2. Select your device, Currently it has only been tested under Android Environment, you may find problems with dependencies that needs to be linked via Mac.
 3. The app will be automatically installed and built on your device and you'll be able to run it, don't forget to have your server running.

-For Backend server and its configuration, Visit here https://github.com/HarmanPreet-Singh-XYT/E-Commerce. you'll find guide and server files not limited to backend but also web frontend of this app.
+For Backend server and its configuration, Visit here [FullStack Ecommerce Repo](https://github.com/HarmanPreet-Singh-XYT/E-Commerce) you'll find guide and server files not limited to backend but also web frontend of this app.

 ## Contributing